 Hydro-Electric Power plants use the kinetic energy of flowing water to rotate the turbine blades, hence converting kinetic energy into electrical energy.
 These types of power plants are very good for peak loads.

 Their main disadvantage lies in the fact that their location depends on a number of factors which are beyond the control of human beings such as the hydrological cycle of the region and so forth.

-If there is shortage of water it could lead to shut down of these plants.
-For this reason alternative arrangements such as thermal power plants need to be made to ensure uninterrupted generation of power.
+If there is a shortage of water it could lead to shutting down of these plants.
+For this reason, alternative arrangements such as thermal power plants need to be made to ensure uninterrupted generation of power.